-There are three different disciplines in fencing, which are three different types of weapons to fence with; those are: foil, saber, and epee.
+There are three different disciplines in fencing, which involve three different types of weapons to fence with: foil, saber, and epee.
 Although they all have a common goal, to touch the opponent with the weapon, the disciplines vary greatly in where athletes can touch each other, the way to do it, and the rules deciding which athletes get the point in case they both touch each other.
-For example, in epee, fencers can touch their opponents from head to toe, only using the tip of their weapon, while in saber fencers can use both the tip and the side of their weapon to touch opponents, which they can only do above an opponent's waist.
-The rules and weapons of fencing can be very complex and detailed, so take a look at other tutorials on the subject!
+For example, in epee, fencers can touch their opponents from head to toe, only using the tip of their weapon, while saber fencers can use both the tip and the side of their weapon to touch opponents, which they can only do above an opponent's waist.
+The rules and weapons of fencing can be very complex and detailed, so take a look at our other tutorials on the subject!

 The basic fencing theory started as ways to train those military men for wars.
 With the evolution of firearms and other warfare technologies, sword combats became less important, and fencing slowly transformed into a sport, rather than military training.
 It was around the 18th century that it became an activity focused on competition, health, and well being.
 Slowly, many fencing schools were founded, and fencing transitioned into a sport.
-Being the ancient sport that it is, fencing has been a part of the Olympics since its first modern era edition, in 1896, and it has been featured in every single edition ever since.
+Being the ancient sport that it is, fencing has been a part of the Olympics since its first modern era edition in 1896, and it has been featured in every single edition since.

-Just like we can't trace back the invention of fencing to one individual, it is not possible to trace its start to a single country, but rather to important places that played a role in fencing's evolution into a sport, most of them in Europe.
-As mentioned above, an important moment in fencing history was the foundation of Domenico Angelo's academy in London.
+Just like we can't trace back the invention of fencing to one individual, it is impossible to trace its start to a single country, but rather to important places that played a role in fencing's evolution into a sport, most of them being in Europe.
+As you just learned, an important moment in fencing history was the foundation of Domenico Angelo's academy in London.
 Although he had his academy in London, Angelo's home country of Italy is one of the most important places in fencing history.